Maharishi Parāśara

 invented dance (Mudra

-) for everyone and everyone was free to enjoy this art-form as much as they desired, but the spoken word was gradually getting corrupted.
+) for everyone to enjoy the art-forms.
+But the spoken word was getting corrupted.
 Greed had made in-roads into once ascetic Naad Yogies

 .
-As such, not only they preached the things favorable to their powerful patrons, they also supported suppression of ideas that were not in line with the vested interests.
+Not only did they preach the things favorable to their powerful patrons, they also supported suppression of ideas that were not in line with the vested interests.
 In the guise of keeping the society in checks and balances, the balance of expression was tilted in favor of rich.
 Thus, more focus on rituals that glorified the kings instead of helping researchers get their word out to the world.
 While absolute freedom of expression was still a long way, there must be a legit path available to keep important research from getting lost.

 He, however, had no illusions.
-He knew scribing technology, might take more than a lifetime to reach maturity where it was accessible enough to write and read.
+He knew scribing technology, might take more than a lifetime to reach maturity.
 There was another reason for this wait.
 Every new generation appeared to get a new version of the ‘core kernel’.
 Something that made acceptance of newer convictions' lot easier.
 He, himself, was working hard on many inscription strategies that were promising, but still not ready for the prime time, particularly for his generation subsumed in the magic of spoken words.
 He thought, it would take a generational shift to gain acceptance for these tools.
 That was probably the trigger for craving to have a child who could further his work into next generation.

 Even today, we are not beyond “generational shift”.
 For example, Baby Boomers were comfortable with their landlines and emails.
 It took a generation for the internet to take firm hold particularly with smartphones.
 Boomers were happy with their cable TVs.
 Our generation takes streaming video, as a commodity.
 We assume smartphones and streaming is forever, while the Gen Z and Gen Alpha may wonder how could people block their hands — the most important organs of human body, with smartphones.
 Why would someone watch stuff on a tiny five-inch screen when VR allows them to jump right into the experience?
 The next generations will have implants to let them talk, walk and work simultaneously.
 Their reality may seem like a virtual reality to us, just the way our way of life is living in a VR for people three generations back.
 With every generation, new tools become effortless and universally acceptable simply because new tools become part of the